dogue/pico-gen/README.md

 ### Installing

 Clone this repo and run `cargo install --path .` in the repo root.
 Currently there are no pre-built binaries and currently no plans to offer such.
-If you wish to package for your distro of choice, you have my blessing to do so.
+If you wish to package for your distro of choice, I'd be delighted to hear about it.

 ### Usage